mattbk/status-log/README.md

 # How?

-This tiny Flask API runs on a server (Raspberry Pi, etc.).
+This tiny Python 3 Flask API runs on a server (Raspberry Pi, etc.).
 It has very basic authentication and waits for a curl (or similar) GET request with some small amount of data.
 The data are displayed on a simple web page.